mnishiguchi/hello_nerves/README.md

 # NervesEnvironmentSensor

-A Nerves-powered app that reads data from BME680 sensor and sent it to a remote server.
+A Nerves-powered app that reads data from a sensor and sent it to a remote server.

 ![](https://user-images.githubusercontent.com/7563926/107126374-92eae380-687d-11eb-8e6a-b004434ee4e6.png)